 There are two general types of spherical mirrors.
 When the reflecting surface is the sphere's outer side, the mirror equation is referred to as a convex mirror.
 If the inside surface is the reflecting surface, then the mirror equation is called a concave mirror.

-The mirror equation is the relationship that connects the object distance, image distance, and the mirror formula is the equation of focal length.
+The spherical mirror equation is the relationship that connects the object distance and image distance.
+The mirror formula is more specifically used to calculate the focal length in terms of image and object distances.
 The focal length of a mirror equation is the distance between its pole and its major focus for small apertures.
 The symbol f represents the focal length.
-The mirror's focal length f. is related to its radius of curvature (R) by the equation:
+The mirror's focal length f is related to its radius of curvature (R) by the equation:

-As a result, the mirror equation is given by
+As a result, the mirror formula is given by

 The mirror equation adheres to the following sign conventions: